Alexussybaka/MGDL/README.md

 - Read only variable "area" is calculated in real time using this formula (S = PI * radius^2)

 Pathfinder_1.cs
+- Missing

 Pathfinder_2.cs
+- Missing

 Pathfinder_3.cs
+- Missing

+Shape_Controller.cs_

 Triangle_Controller.cs
+- You can change length of sides a and b for triangle to appear.
+- Area is calculated in real-time based on side length.
+Using formula (a * b) / 2.
+- Tick pythagorean theorem to calculate unknown side and applky it's length.
+It also calculates all the angles.
+- By ticking two sides as unknown the triangle will distribute length to both sides based on third value change.

+Triangle_Fractal.cs
+- Working on it so I can't tell anything.